sebllns/kmhelpers/docs/concepts/kmindex-index.md

     ```

 k-mers are split across partitions by minimizer, not by sample, so a query only
 touches the partitions its k-mers fall into.
+See
+[Choosing Groups and Partitions](tuning-groups-partitions.md) for how the partition
+count (and the related group count) affect query time, RAM, and storage.

 ```mermaid
 graph TD